 - After the location is confirmed with X-ray guidance, the steroid and freezing will be injected into the joint using a thin needle.

 - You may experience mild discomfort, so please have someone accompany you on the day of your test.
 It may be more convenient to have someone drive you home.

-- Please advise your physiotherapist that you have had this injection so they can modify your exercises, if necessary.
+- After one week: You may resume strenuous activity, lifting, and physiotherapy.
+Be mindful of your pain and stop if it hurts too much.
+Notify your physiotherapist that you have had this injection so they can modify your exercises if necessary.

 WHEN WILL I SEE RESULTS?